 Debbie Pal-Born - Co-Opted Governor, Chair of Governors

 Even though my children are now in Secondary School I have a keen interest in Early Years education which is why I was very happy to be accepted as a Co-Opted Governor at Strathmore in October 2016.
 I moved here with my husband and 3 children in June 2011 from France where we had lived for 5 years.
 Before that we lived in Brighton where I was a Parent Governor at my youngest child's primary school.
 As I work full time I wanted to contribute towards something worthwhile in my spare time and so I am looking forward to supporting the school achieve its goals and maintain its high standards.

 I have two children currently attending Strathmore, and we are delighted to be a part of the school community, sharing the school's ambition to be somewhere our children flourish, learn and have fun.
-I work as a senior officer for a London council, delivering major projects including new schools, and improving services.
+I work as a senior officer for a council.
 I am keen to support the school so that all our children have a great start and love to learn.

 Gurpreet Rehal - Co-Opted Governor